ehvattum/Nancy.LightningCache/README.md

 Delivers dynamic content with the speed of static content using asyncronous caching.
 Nancy.LightningCache will allways deliver cached responses if they exist and update asynchronously if needed.

+_This is actually a fork [Nancy.LightningCache by creamdog](https://github.com/creamdog/Nancy.LightningCache) which is not maintained anymore!_

 ##Installation

 Install via nuget https://nuget.org/packages/Nancy.LightningCache